ericpowelldev/ericpowell.dev/README.md

 ## Overview

-This is my current portfolio made using ReactJS.
+This is my current portfolio made using handlebars.
+This site will be replaced soon by a React App.
 [Deployed site here.](https://ericpowell3d.com)

 - - -